-Non-standard determination will be based on initial response - regardless of intent.
+Non-standard determination will be based on initial response, regardless of intent.
 The following are considered non-standard responses:

-- Critical, Full, or Pre-conversion Modified Management Option fires that receive no initial response beyond surveillance/monitoring (no IA suppression resources on fire within 12 hours of the initial report for Critical and Full fires; or within 24 hours for Pre-conversion Modified fires).
-Justifications include (but are not limited to): - Lack of available resources or higher priorities - o Safety/weather concerns - Re-evaluation of threat potential, risks, benefits (e.g., natural barriers preclude escape, extended forecast for wet weather, or others) - Post-conversion Modified or Limited Management Option fires that receive an initial response beyond surveillance/monitoring and site protection within 24 hours of the initial report.
-Justifications include (but are not limited to): - Re-evaluation of threat potential (e.g., site specific conditions warrant containment effort, proximity of values requiring protection) - o Initial site protection most efficiently achieved by containing the fire. - o Partial Containment/confinement
+- Critical, Full, or pre-conversion Modified Management Option fires that receive no initial response beyond surveillance/monitoring (no initial attack suppression resources on fire within 12 hours of the initial report for Critical and Full fires; or within 24 hours for pre-conversion Modified fires).
+Justifications include (but are not limited to): - o Lack of available resources or higher priorities, - o Safety/weather concerns, - Re-evaluation of threat potential, risks, benefits (e.g., natural barriers preclude escape, extended forecast for wet weather, or others). - Post-conversion Modified or Limited Management Option fires that receive an initial response beyond surveillance/monitoring and site protection within 24 hours of the initial report.
+Justifications include (but are not limited to): - Re-evaluation of threat potential, risks, benefits (e.g., site specific conditions warrant containment effort, proximity of values requiring protection), - o Initial site protection most efficiently achieved by containing the fire, - o Partial containment/confinement.

 A non-standard response to an individual incident should be a collaborative decision, but may be initiated at the discretion of either the Protecting or a Jurisdictional Agency.
-Non-standard responses will be documented in a Decision Document.
+Non-standard responses will be documented in the Fire Notification Log and decision document.